espocrm/documentation/docs/administration/terms-and-naming.md

 ## Entity type

-It's a type of data.
-E.g. Account, Contact, Opportunity, Task, Knowledge Base.
+An entity type is a type of data, an object.
+For example, Account, Contact, Opportunity, Task, Knowledge Base.

 Entity types are named in UpperCamelCase (start with a capital letter).